bnb-chain/tss-lib/README.md

 ## Rationale
 ECDSA is used extensively for crypto-currencies such as Bitcoin, Ethereum (secp256k1 curve), NEO (NIST P-256 curve) and many more.

+EdDSA is used extensively for crypto-currencies such as Cardano, Aeternity, Stellar Lumens and many more.

 For such currencies this technique may be used to create crypto wallets where multiple parties must collaborate to sign transactions.
 See [MultiSig Use Cases](https://en.bitcoin.it/wiki/Multisignature#Multisignature_Applications)

 One secret share per key/address is stored locally by each participant and these are kept safe by the protocol – they are never revealed to others at any time.
 Moreover, there is no trusted dealer of the shares.